OniCampos/P2-TrafficSignClassifier/README.md

-# P2-TrafficSignClassifier
+# Project 2 - Traffic Sign Classifier

 ###Traffic Sign Classifier Project

-In this project,I used what I learned about deep neural networks and convolutional neural networks to classify traffic signs.
+In this project, I used what I learned about deep neural networks and convolutional neural networks to classify traffic signs.
 Specifically, training a model to classify traffic signs from the German Traffic Sign Dataset.